 Briefly discussed briefly in the Astro City story, "The Eagle and the Mountain".
 When Samaritan is disturbed at Infidel's use of female homuculi (non-sapient mindless apparitions) for his servants, Infidel asks him if he would've been disturbed if they were robots instead.

 In Transformers: More than Meets the Eye, there's an entire test used to determine this, called the Ambus Test.
-Essentially it tests robots to see if their actually sentient (in which case they have full rights) or simply highly advanced AI pretending to be sentient (in which case they presumably have no rights).
+Essentially it tests robots to see if they're actually sentient (in which case they have full rights) or simply highly advanced AI pretending to be sentient (in which case they presumably have no rights).
 The comic also features an inversion; the Decepticons are shown to have been fairly bigoted during the Great War, believing organic beings like humans to be non-sentient or simply unworthy of life; in other words, robots judged humans as not being equal.